All Episodes

 Maybe 50-50.

-You know, flip a coin.
+You just, you know, flip a coin.

-How did that become the basis of a Pfizer warrant to spy on an American, not just any American?
+How did that become the basis of a FISA warrant to spy on an American, not just any American, in the middle of a presidential campaign, a Trump campaign associate American?

-The people that when they put their name on it, as Rod Rosenstein did on the last application, the third subsequent application, the third renewal application, four in total.
+The people, in other words, that signed off on it, the people that when they put their name on it, as Rod Rosenstein did on the last application, the third subsequent application, the third renewal application, four in total, you know, and he said in May, what did he say?

 That, oh, we have an oblique.

-We put our name to it, we've got to know that it's true.
+We've got to know that it's true.

 Well, it wasn't true.